rubocode/frontier.nvim/doc/design/tangent.md

 and flat out rejecting inheritance has ruled out a certain class of practical applications.
 Yet, it has achived the self-hosting milestone.

+> People think focus means saying yes to the thing you’ve got to focus on.
+> It means saying no to the hundred other good ideas that there are.
+> You have to pick carefully.
+> **Steve Jobs**

 However, it has a narrowed its focus and market a self-proclaimed niche in networking and backend scaling.
 Effective light-weight threading via goroutines has become a powerful and simplified feature for scaling.

+> Concentrate all your thoughts upon the work at hand.
+> The sun’s rays do not burn until brought to a focus.
+> **Alexander Graham Bell**

 Many companies have migrated tnd are migrating their core infrastructure to a _golang_ base.
 Perhaps, this is due to the fact that it can be learned